Annafavaro/PARKCELEB/README.md

 ## Objectives

-- **Create ParkCeleb Corpus:** Develop a comprehensive corpus of longitudinal speech recordings from PD subjects and controls.
+- **Create ParkCeleb Corpus:** Develop a comprehensive corpus of longitudinal speech recordings from subjects with PD and CNs.
-- **Feature Extraction and Analysis:** Analyze evolving speech features such as pitch variability, pause duration, speech rate, and syllable duration.
+- **Feature Extraction and Analysis:** Analyze the temporal evolution of speech features such as pitch variability, pause duration, speech rate, and syllable duration.
-- **Early Detection:** Identify early dysarthria patterns and evaluate their effectiveness in predicting PD.
-- **Model Evaluation:** Assess machine learning models for classification performance using data from prodromal and post-diagnosis phases.
+- **Model Evaluation:** Assess the effectiveness of machine learning models in PD detection using data from prodromal and post-diagnosis phases.

 ## ParkCeleb